 In the Contents panel, expand the folder that contains your topic, and double-click a topic to open it.

 To quickly search for the topic you want to edit, click on the top left toolbar or press Ctrl+F. In the search dialog box, type the topic title and filename.
 Double-click to open the relevant topic from the search results.

 In an open topic, you can add or edit text, images, and multimedia content.
 You can also include expanding text, drop-down text, and create links within topics and to external content.
-You can also insert and customize a topic TOC, variables, snippets, and fields.
+You can also insert and customize a Mini TOC, variables, snippets, and fields.

 See the following resources for more details: